frederikhendrix/urbansportstracking/README.md

 Good job!!
 You ran the React Native project.

+### access the data from the Back-End

+In order to access the data in the app make sure you are running the back-end in a docker container.
+After you run this container find the public IP adress of your laptop/pc and change all the ip adresses in the Datascreen, DataVisualScreen, CMJScreen and the uploadscreen to your own.

 ### information about the folders and structures

 This is going to be some information about the project.